sara-nl/spicercourse/extras/tmpdir-usage.md

 > * What does the time command do?
 How do you interpret the output?
 > * You need to rerun the previous example with data in the project space by adding the 'time' command.
 > * Does the $TMPDIR example have better performance?
 When is it advantageous to use it?

+In this example you used the SSD available locally on the worker nodes instead of having your data on the shared project spaces.
+For large datasets and heavy processing (particularly heavy I/O), the overall gain in using the scratch space can be higher.